Soft vs Hard Golf Balls: The Choice For Average Golfers

 The extra spin is what’ll help you draw/fade the ball or control the trajectory more.
 Save that for better players and stick to the ball that gets you in the fairway.

 The final thing I looked at was the distance between them.
-Long story short, they were exactly the same (with driver).
-It’s really not what I expected.
+Long story short, the firmer Chrome Soft X was 5-8 yards longer.

 Iron Comparison